rpoleski/MulensModel/developers_board.md

     * problem with tracking number of masses, esp when successively defining masses (see test\_Lens.py)
     * implement triple+ systems
   * MagnificationCurve class:
+    * what to do if some magnifications are nan, inf, or None?; maybe give warning and return None in these places
     * re-write magnification() to use lazy loading (here or in model.py)
   * Model class:
     * **in functions magnification(), plot\_magnification(), and plot\_trajectory() use satellite\_skycoord from \_\_init\_\_ if available**